Analytical warm dark matter power spectrum on small scales: Solving the Mészáros equation

 Now let us check the behavior of solution (\ref{eq:meszaros-final}) deep in the matter dominated era, $y\gg1$.
 The $\delta_{B}$ part is decaying, then the relevant solution is

 where $C_{A}$ and $\delta_{A}$ are given by (\ref{eq:CA-sol}) and (\ref{eq:solution-deltaA}), respectively.
-As can be seen in Figure~\ref{FigdA}, the function $\delta_{A}$ is essentially a linear function with angular coefficient that depends on $\alpha$.
-Hence, the growth is essentially the same as for the cold dark matter case, $\delta_{m}\propto a$.
+As can be seen in Figure~\ref{FigdA}, the function $\delta_{A}$ is essentially a linear function whose slope depends on $\alpha$.
+Hence, the growth is essentially the same as for that the cold dark matter case, $\delta_{m}\propto a$.
 This happens because, for typical warmness parameters, the fluid is already very cold in the matter dominated era.
-Though, the impact of warmness is present in the initial value of perturbations on the onset of matter dominance, which depends on the free streaming scale at earlier times in radiation dominated era.
-Therefore the main impact of warmness occurs in the early universe and the evolution after the matter-radiation equality is essentially the same as of CDM.
+However, the impact of warmness is present in the initial values of perturbations on the onset of matter dominance, which depends on the free streaming scale at earlier times in the radiation dominated era.
+Therefore the main impact of warmness occurs in the early universe, and the evolution after the matter-radiation equality is essentially the same as that of CDM.